-All students are monitored and assessed against the expectations of the Australian Curriculum (AusVELS).
+All students are monitored and assessed against the expectations of the Victorian Curriculum.

 Mathematics provides students with essential mathematical skills and knowledge in Number and Algebra, Measurement and Geometry, and Statistics and Probability.
 It develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialties and professional application of mathematics are built.